jayanth-cr/Software-Project-Management/README.txt

 Background Image :

-	Background Image can be changed by specifying the absolute path of the image ( without quotes ) in 'path.txt' file in '03 - Backgound Image' directory.
+	Background Image can be changed by specifying the absolute path of the image ( without quotes ) in 'path.txt' file in '03 - Background Image' directory.

 	Use double slash in the path if you find difficulties in displaying the image E.g : E:\\SoftwareProjectManagementSystem\\03 - Background Image\\bg.png